Paul N. Poirier: Later career

-In 2006, he was again elected to the Vermont House of Representatives.
+In 2006, Poirier was again elected to the Vermont House of Representatives.
 He was reelected in 2008, 2010, 2012, 2014, and 2016, and served from January 2007 to January 2019.
 During his third period of service in the House, Poirier was a member of the Committee on Health Care, and he changed his political affiliation from Democratic to Independent.
-In explaining his decision to leave the Democratic Party, Poirier indicated he could better work on issues of importance to him, including topics related to social justice and labor, if he didn't feel compelled to vote a certain way because a party leader requested it.
+In explaining his decision to leave the Democratic Party, Poirier indicated he could better work on issues of importance to him, including topics related to social justice and labor, if he did not feel compelled to vote a certain way because a party leader requested it.

 Poirier was again elected to the Barre City Council in 2008, and also became a member of the board of trustees for the Aldrich Public Library.
 In December 2016, he resigned from the city council, citing health concerns and a desire to concentrate on his work in the Vermont House.

 In 2018, Poirier was defeated for reelection in his two-member district, with the two Democratic nominees, incumbent Tommy Walz and former Barre Mayor Peter Anthony finishing ahead of him.
 During the campaign, Poirier made headlines for confronting city council member Brandon Batham at a council meeting.
 Batham, a staff member for the Vermont Democratic Party, endorsed Poirier's opponents in an online post that identified Batham as a city council member.
 In addition to objecting to what he said were Batham's misrepresentations of his record, Poirier criticized Batham for identifying himself as a council member, since municipal offices in Barre are officially nonpartisan.

 In addition to his Vermont House and city council service, Poirier served as president of the Green Mountain United Way and executive director of the Turning Point Center of Central Vermont, a substance abuse recovery facility.